 2. Narrow and deep – It is a narrow and deep approach to testing.
 Wherein we cover limited functionality deeply.

-- Not documented – Most of the time sanity tests are undocumented.
+3. Not documented – Most of the time sanity tests are undocumented.
 We don’t need to have a defined set of test cases.

 4. Not automated – Usually the sanity tests are not automated and are performed manually only.

 Advantages of Sanity testing

 - It helps in quickly identifying issues in the core functionality.
 So, the stability of the application can be validated quickly and any issues can be quickly reported and fixed.

 - Since no documentation is required for sanity testing, these can be carried out in a lesser time as compared to other formal tests.